cockroachdb/docs/src/current/v24.1/physical-cluster-replication-overview.md

 - During a failover scenario, the standby will need to handle the full production load.
 However, the clusters cannot have different region topologies (refer to [Limitations](#known-limitations)).

 {{site.data.alerts.callout_info}}
 Every node in the standby cluster must be able to make a network connection to every node in the primary cluster to start a replication stream successfully.
-Refer to [Copy certificates]({% link {{ page.version.version }}/set-up-physical-cluster-replication.md %}#step-3-copy-certificates) for details.
+Refer to [Manage the cluster certificates]({% link {{ page.version.version }}/set-up-physical-cluster-replication.md %}#step-3-manage-the-cluster-certificates) for details.
 {{site.data.alerts.end}}

 ### Connect to the system virtual cluster and virtual cluster